Basis Yorkshire provides Safety, Information and Support to:

 - Sexworkers living and/or working in Leeds (female including trans, indoor or on the street)

-- Young People experiencing sexual exploitation, those at medium or high risk thereof
+- Young People (boys, girls, young women and young men) experiencing sexual exploitation, those at medium or high risk thereof

 Basis Yorkshire was set up (as Genesis Leeds) in 1989 by a few volunteers, supporting sexworkers in Leeds.
 In 1997, a young person’s service was established to accommodate the specific needs of girls and young women who were being sexually exploited.
+In 2018, Basis Boys was established to accommodate boys and young men that are being exploited, sexually or otherwise.
 The charity also provides high quality training and awareness raising sessions locally and nationally on social justice issues and practice development.

 POSITION STATEMENT – WHY WE DO WHAT WE DO

 Basis supports indoor and street sex workers who identify as women, and young people who are sexually exploited.
 Our purpose is to empower people to make safer and healthier choices by offering information, support and options.
 Our work is driven by a sound evidence base, as well as working closely with women and young people to ensure our services are designed and delivered with them, putting their voices and experience at the centre of our work.
 We challenge stigma and inequality of access to services for everyone we work with.

 We are proud to be one of a small number of specialist organisations that explicitly recognise and advocate for women’s right to work more safely when selling sex, while also supporting young people who are sexually exploited to be safer and free from harm.
 We understand that for some women and young people, their ‘choices’ are severely constrained by a range of factors including physical and mental health, substance use, family circumstances and abusive relationships, as we support them in managing the risks and vulnerabilities they face.
 We recognise people’s dignity and agency in their decision-making.